|Birth: ||Feb. 2, 1957|

 In 1987 Casey participated in San Francisco Fleet Week.
 His plane on the deck of the aircraft carrier "U.S.S.
 Kitty Hawk" was docked at the Embarcadero.
 He signed many autographs on the deck of the ship and spoke to many tourists about his plane and his pride in being in the Navy.

-Today, some of his uniforms, medals, and awards may be found preserved at the Veterans Memorial Museum in Balboa Park in San Diego along with those of his mother Lucy Gagan and Aunt Lita, who were both WAC's during World War II.
+Upon his discharge, Casey became a charter member and major contributor to the Veterans Memorial Museum in Balboa Park in San Diego, along with his mother Lucy Gagan and Aunt Lita, who were both WAC's during World War II.
 His father Dale was also a proud Navy veteran during that war.

-For the last 12 years of his life, he had a domestic partner, Jance Dobrowsky, who was his constant companion.
-They had numerous friends, shared a lovely home near Wilshire Blvd. in West Los Angeles, and had a happy life together.
+For the last 12 years of his life, he had a domestic partner, Jance, who was his constant companion.
+They lived near Wilshire Blvd. in West Los Angeles, had many friends, and lived a happy life together.

 Casey was an avid sports fan and loved to participate, as well.
 He particularly enjoyed skiing.
 He also loved traveling to new places and experiencing other cultures.
-He also always seemed to own a red sports car, usually a Corvette, but his last was a Cadillac convertible.
+He also loved cars and seemed to always drive a red sports car, usually a Corvette, though his last was a Cadillac XLR.

-Casey was in perfect health and had only just recently had a complete physical and worked out in a gym with a personal trainer.
-He often traveled to San Diego to visit the grave of his parents, which he did the day of his passing.
+Casey was in perfect health and had only just recently had a complete physical and worked out in a gym with a personal trainer, however, the loss of his beloved mother Lucy seemed to affect him greatly.
+He often traveled to San Diego to visit the grave of his parents and did just that on the morning of his passing.
+A few hours later, he passed from this life.

-The service was held on Saturday October 2, 2010 in San Diego at Greenwood Mortuary.
+Casey's service was held on Saturday October 2, 2010 in San Diego at Greenwood Mortuary.
 The gravesite service followed at Holy Cross Catholic Cemetery.
 In lieu of flowers, donations to one of the 2 following charities were requested.
-The AIDS Project of Los Angeles (www.apla.org) or The Veterans Memorial Museum in San Diego (www.veteranmuseum.org).
+The AIDS Project of Los Angeles and the Veterans Memorial Museum in San Diego.
 Casey's funeral was held during "Navy Fleet Week - San Diego", so appropriately, there were Navy airplanes in the skies above during his service.

 Gagan's contributor page